 It was not until 1955 that Eugene Istomin first performed with the Boston Symphony Orchestra under Munch.
 The reason was probably due to the fact that Munch and Paray were ill-disposed towards one another.
-Their musical rivalry was complicated by the differences of their attitudes during World War II.
-Munch continued to develop his career in Paris while participating in the anti-Nazi resistance, whereeas Paray resigned from all his official positions to protest against anti-Jewish laws, and tried to bring as many Jewish musicians as possible to the Orchestra of the Monte Carlo Opera House.
+Their musical rivalry was complicated by the differences in their attitudes during World War II.
+Munch continued to develop his career in Paris while participating in the anti-Nazi resistance, whereas Paray resigned from all his official positions to protest against anti-Jewish laws, and tried to bring as many Jewish musicians as possible to the Orchestra of the Monte Carlo Opera House.
 Istomin was a Paray protégé, so Munch was not very keen to invite him.
 As for Istomin, he was prejudiced against Munch before this first collaboration, but Munch’s charm and sense of friendship soon completely won him over.

 Their first concert, on August 7, 1955, was very successful.
 Harriett Johnson wrote in the New York Post: “The young artist played the opening theme … with such poise and introspection he might have been Laurence Olivier in the midst of the poetry of Hamlet.”
 In the six years following this first collaboration, Istomin was to be Munch’s soloist no less than sixteen times: in Tanglewood, at the Symphony Hall and on tour at Carnegie Hall and Philadelphia.
 Istomin derived much pleasure not only in making music with him and the magnificent Boston Symphony, but also in socializing with Munch.
 Munch fled from the parties which were held by Bostonian high society, especially because he never liked to speak English.
 He used to address the orchestra in French, saying: “Respirez la musique!”
 (Breathe the music!).
-He admired Eugene’s French and taste for idiomatic expressions.
+He admired Eugene’s French and his penchant for idiomatic expressions.
 Their late-night conversations, often accompanied by a bottle of whisky, were moments of great enjoyment!
 They talked a great deal about Munch’s passion for Egyptology and ancient paintings, much more than about music.